-Board of Review hereby adopts the following rules and procedures in order that its duties may be performed in an orderly fashion and so that taxpayers may be informed as to their responsibilities.
+Pursuant to Section 9-5 of the Property Tax Code (35 ILCS 200/9-5), the Board of Review hereby adopts the following rules and procedures in order that its duties may be performed in an orderly fashion and so that taxpayers may be informed as to their responsibilities.

-Section 16-30 of the Property Tax Code defines the primary duty of board of review.
+Section 16-30 of the Property Tax Code defines the primary duty of the Board of Review.
 It states, in part, “…the board of review, upon application of any taxpayer, or upon its own motion, may revise the entire assessment of any taxpayer or any part of the assessment as appears to be just.”
 In order for a taxpayer to have his property assessment reviewed, a written complaint must be submitted to the Board of Review.
-Upon a proposed increase, the board will give the affected taxpayer an opportunity to be heard before adopting the increase by granting 14 days in which to file a complaint on the proposed increase.
+Upon a proposed increase, the Board will give the affected taxpayer an opportunity to be heard before adopting the increase by granting 14 days in which to file a complaint on the proposed increase.
 The following rules and deadlines, as required by statute, will be in effect.

-1.2 Convening the Board.
+1.2 Convening the Board

 The Board will convene on or before the first Monday of June and will recess day to day as may be necessary.

 In the event any section, provision, or term of these rules is determined by a court or other authority of competent jurisdiction to be invalid, that determination shall not affect the remaining sections or provisions, which shall continue in full force and effect.
 The provisions of these rules are severable.

 The rules may be amended from time to time; said amendments are effective upon their being conspicuously posted and prominently displayed by the Clerk of the Board.

 A Board decision resulting in a change of assessed value will be effective for only the current assessment year.
 The Board does not have retroactive power except with regard to omitted property and the process of stipulation of assessed value on appeals which are currently before the Property Tax Appeal Board for prior tax years.